tybottorff/bottorffdocs/notes/literature_notes.md

 # tRNA-m<sup>1</sup>A modification promotes T cell expansion via efficient MYC protein synthesis
  - naive T cells undergo radical changes during transition from dormant to hyperactive state, necesitating *de novo* transcription and translation
  - here, they propose mechanism for enhanced translation efficiency to promote this transition
+# TSpred: a robust prediction framework for TCR-epitope interactions using paired chain TCR sequence data
+ - issue is that data for training is too sparse compared to huge selection space of TCRs and epitopes
 # Tumor immunotherapies by immune checkpoint inhibitors (ICIs); the pros and cons
  - CTLA-4 acts at earlier stage of T cell induction, PD-(L)1 acts at later stage to prevent T cell function in peripheral tissue
 # Tumor invasion in the central airway is a risk factor for early-onset checkpoint inhibitor pneumonitis in patients with non-small cell lung cancer